-(Last Updated on : 26/03/2012)
+(Last Updated on : 26/11/2019)

 forces, when a mass religious and social awakening took place.
 The foremost reformists had undertaken the task with a lot of eagerness and enthusiasm.
-Renaissance stands for rebirth and Indian renaissance refers to that period which was marked by the quest of knowledge and development of science and arts
+The word Renaissance stands for rebirth and Indian renaissance refers to that period which was marked by the quest of knowledge and development of science and arts

 Emergence of Indian Renaissance

 , pioneer the Golden age resuscitated all lost glory by setting up a tradition, which was very Indian, with developments in Sanskrit literature

 , art forms and religion at its peak.
 The late 18th century marked the beginning of a new era with movements essential for a complete reformation.

 has now come to be coined as a cardinal element under British Indian episodes.